microsoft/presidio/docs/analyzer/index.md

 ### Using pip

+!!! note "Note"
-> Consider installing the Presidio python packages on a virtual environment like venv or conda.
+    Consider installing the Presidio python packages on a virtual environment like venv or conda.

 To get started with Presidio-analyzer, download the package and the `en_core_web_lg` spaCy model: